 - Have someone to talk to.
 I was able to talk to my husband about what I was going through.
 He had a bout of bad back pain a few years ago, so he understood much of my fear and frustration.
 If I hadn’t had him to talk with, I probably would’ve turned to a support group, either in person or online.

 - Lighten your load.
 I gave up a lot of the things I did before I got sick.
 My husband took over just about all our household duties.
 And as I mentioned, I worked part-time during the worst of things.
 This can be difficult psychologically, but it can also be necessary.

 - Keep your mind occupied.
 While I lay in bed, I found podcasts and books on tape to keep me entertained.
 I also got a tai chi DVD to help me move around a little when I got sick of lying down.

 At this point, I experience stretches of time when I don’t have a headache.
 They feel like miracles.
 And even when I do have a headache, it’s usually a minor, manageable one.
-Now that I feel that the treatment is working—and that I’ve found a doctor who is helping me—I’m able to sustain hope that my headache-free times will expand, until eventually they take over whole days, then weeks, then months, then…
+Now that I feel the treatment is working — and that I’ve found a doctor who is helping me — I’m able to sustain hope that my headache-free times will expand, until eventually they take over whole days, then weeks, then months, then…

-A version of this essay was first published in Headache, a Special Health Report from Harvard Health Publications.
+(A version of this essay was first published in Headache Relief, a Special Health Report from Harvard Health Publishing.
 This is an excellent resource for headache sufferers.
-It describes the various types of headaches, their treatments, and self-help and alternative therapies.
+It describes the various types of headaches, their treatments, and self-help and alternative therapies.)